Italian New Year’s Traditions

 On New Year’s Eve, Italians Eat. . .
 Grapes

-When the clock hits midnight in Italy on New Year’s Eve, some Italians like to eat grapes.
-Imported from Spain, this Italian New Year’s tradition calls for a grape to be eaten for each of the 12 hours struck on the clock.
-In some Italian regions, raisins are also consumed—as, according to popular legend, they’re signs of good luck.
+When the clock hits midnight in Italy on New Year’s Eve, some Italians like to eat grapes imported from Spain.
+This Italian New Year’s tradition calls for a grape to be eaten for each hour struck on the clock.
+According to popular legend, raisins are also consumed in some Italian regions.
+They’re signs of good luck.

 New Year’s Eve: Partying in the Piazza

-As with most Italian traditions, New Year’s Eve in Italy is a social ((not solitary)) affair – celebrated, that is, in lively group gatherings.
+As with most Italian traditions, New Year’s Eve in Italy is a social ((not solitary)) affair.
+It’s celebrated in lively group gatherings.
 After enjoying a traditional New Year’s Eve cenone (feast), many Italians head outdoors to their city’s historic streets and piazzas.
-Here, you’ll find firework displays, open-air concerts and folks reveling in the shared festivities.
+Here, you’ll find firework displays, open-air concerts, and folks reveling in the shared festivities.
 In Rome, for instance, fireworks light up the sky by the Colosseum.

 Where Should I Go on Vacation in Italy?

 Are you dreaming of visiting Italy in 2021?
 The See Italy family would love to make your travel dreams a reality.
-Contact your travel agent (we’ll gladly work with them!) or email@example.com.Go back
+Contact your travel agent (we’ll gladly work with them!).
+Looking to make other plans around New Year’s in Italy, check out this article for more inspiration!Go back